LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

 What is a search API?

-A search API is a tool used to interface with a search engine, sending a user query to the search engine and refining the user query results to more relevant content.
-The search engine behind the API takes care of web search aspects such as web crawling, indexing, algorithm development, and processing data, allowing developers to use the API to connect their application to that engine and retrieve the relevant information without developing a search engine of their own.
-The search API also affords developers a greater degree of control over web search results refinement when those results are returned.
+A search application programming interface (API) is a tool applications use to connect to a search engine and return search results based on a user query.
+The search engine behind the API takes care of web search aspects such as web crawling, indexing, algorithm development, and processing data, allowing an engineer to use the API to connect their application to that engine and retrieve the relevant information without developing a search engine of their own.
+The search API also affords the developer a greater ability to control web search results refinement when those results are returned.

 How do search APIs work?